 To cap it all, pollution in various forms is adversely impacting the entire life on earth no matter whether it is aquatic life or terrestrial.
 The more mankind is making industrial development, the more it is posing a threat to survival.
 Therefore, it is high time we must make policies and take pragmatic steps to tackle the growing pollution in the world.
 Otherwise, the whole world especially the third-world countries would keep bearing the brunt.

-Note: Do not make headings in the essay.
-Headings in this essay are for better understanding.
+Note: We have made headings in this Essay on Pollution for clarity.
+Please, avoid making headings in the essay.
+Headings in this pollution essay are for better understanding.

 You May Also Like: